utherp0/quarkustest1/README.md

 You can then execute your native executable with: `./target/ocphandle-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

+## Pushing to OCP

+You need to pre-login onto a cluster so that the kubeconfig is correct, and be in the namespace you want to deploy to.
+Then:

+./mvnw clean package -Dquarkus.container-image.build=true -Dquarkus.kubernetes.deploy=true -Dquarkus.openshift.expose=true -Dquarkus.kubernetes-client.trust-certs=true

+For a native build use:

+mvn clean package -Dnative -Dquarkus.kubernetes.deploy=true -Dquarkus.native.container-build=true -Dquarkus.native.builder-image=registry.access.redhat.com/quarkus/mandrel-20-rhel8:20.1 -Dquarkus.openshift.expose=true -Dquarkus.kubernetes-client.trust-certs=true